Your connection to education, training, data, experts and more

 Effective immediately, all applicants for WFNJ and NJ SNAP benefits are encouraged to file online at www.NJHelps.org; if the applicant or recipients requests a face-to-face meeting, County Welfare Agencies must accommodate the request.
 All WFNJ and NJ SNAP appointments are moving to telephone interviews, including eligibility and redetermination appointments, and child support interviews.

-In addition, the redetermination period since for March have been extended; work activity requirements for NJ SNAP and WFNJ customers have been temporarily suspended; and the sanction process for WFNJ recipients and the disqualification for NJ SNAP recipients have been temporarily suspended.
+In addition, the redetermination period since for March has been extended; work activity requirements for NJ SNAP and WFNJ customers have been temporarily suspended; and the sanction process for WFNJ recipients and the disqualification for NJ SNAP recipients have been temporarily suspended.
 More details can be found here.

 Contact Career Services